 The order of the deck in a game of blackjack is sacred.
 If a new player joins the game in the middle or one of the other players surrenders or leaves in the middle of a shoe, then this sacred order can be thrown off, ruining the other players’ chances of winning.

-Wrong: While these actions will change the order of the cards, there is just as much a chance that they will result in a change that will help you to win.
+Wrong: When something seems to go wrong in the game our human nature causes us to look for any changes in the environment that may have occurred.
+While these actions will change the order of the cards, there is just as much a chance that they will result in a change that will help you to win.
 This is a myth that many players use to place the blame on others for their losses, rather than owning up to their own bad strategy or luck.